chiedozie013/alx-low_level_programming/0x01-variables_if_else_while/README.md

 (File 2-print_alphabet.c) a program that prints the alphabet in lowercase, followed by a new line.

-(File 3-print_alphabets.c) a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+(File 3-print_alphabets.c) a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line

+(File 4-print_alphabt.c) a program that prints the alphabet in lowercase, followed by a new line.
+Print all the letters except q and e.